Goldilocks Isolation: High Performance VMs with Edera: Analysis

-\textbf{Startup time.} We first examine the startup time of each system, shown in \cref{tab:startup}.
-Edera takes 0.77 seconds to startup in PV mode, compared to 0.97 seconds in PVH mode.
-This is a slower startup time than Docker and gVisor, which start up in 0.18 and 0.2 seconds respectively, but faster than Kata Containers, which starts up in 1.93 seconds.
-However, Edera zones can be started before they are needed and kept running in an idle state until use.
-In this way, the user does not need to wait for the 0.77 second startup time each time they use a zone.
-These idle \textit{warm zones} can initially be allocated no memory or CPU resources, then resources can be dynamically allocated once the zone becomes active due to the flexibility of the Edera hypervisor.
+However, Edera zones, as well as Kata or Firecracker VMs, can be started before they are needed and kept running in an idle state until use.
+In this way, the user does not need to wait for the 1 second startup time to use a zone.
+With Edera's dynamic resource allocation these idle \textit{warm zones} can initially be allocated no memory or CPU resources, then resources can be dynamically allocated once the zone becomes active.

-\textbf{Memory and CPU benchmarks.} \Cref{fig:memory} shows the memory usage from sysbench, a benchmarking tool that performs reads and writes to a data buffer, and the speed of the memset and memcpy operations from the perf-bench utility.
-Edera outperforms the other systems on both sysbench tests, although it is only slightly faster than Docker and Kata on bare metal (.03\% and 1.8\% respectively).
-Edera also equals or outperforms Docker, gVisor, and Kata for both perf-bench operations.
-Note that the hypervisor does not make a large difference for memory operations, with Docker performing similarly both on bare metal and on the Edera hypervisor.
+\textbf{Memory and CPU benchmarks.} We assess the memory and CPU speed of each system.
+Each system was configured with the same resources, so this helps compare their efficiency. \Cref{fig:memory} shows the results from sysbench, a benchmarking tool that performs reads and writes to a data buffer, and the speed of memset and memcpy from perf-bench. sysbench used a block size of 1 GB and total memory size of 20 GB for memory operations and sequential write.
+For the perf-bench memory benchmarks, the size was set to 100MB.

+Edera outperforms the other systems on both sysbench tests, although by a small margin.
+Edera also demonstrates the best performance for memcpy and memset, with memcpy showing noticably slower results for Firecracker and gVisor.
+Docker performs similarly on bare metal and on the Edera hypervisor indicating minimal performance impact from the hypervisor on memory operations. gVisor performs slightly worse on the Edera hypervisor due to the additional indirection.
+In summary, all the systems, with the exception of gVisor and Firecracker have very similar memory performance.

-\Cref{fig:cpu} illustrates the performance of the sysbench CPU benchmark.
+\Cref{tab:cpu} illustrates the performance of the sysbench CPU benchmark.
 For this test sysbench monitors CPU usage while checking prime numbers up to 150,000 over 4 threads.
-Edera is slightly slower than both Docker and Kata on bare metal (.9\% and .7\% slower respectively).
-Docker runs much slower on the Edera hypervisor than on bare metal, illustrating that some of the CPU performance lost through the use of vCPUs in the Edera hypervisor is made up through the CPU management by Edera zones.
-Edera benefits from using paravirtualization for resource management, as it allows for faster memory mapping and CPU scheduling by using a software interface instead of full hardware emulation.
-Edera has a full view of the hardware, allowing smart optimizations like co-locating pages in a zone.
+Edera-pv is 2.14\% slower than Docker on Linux.
+Docker is 10-25\% slower on the Edera hypervisor, illustrating some performance loss through the use of vCPUs in Edera.
+Edera itself was faster on the hypervisor, illustrating that some of this performance is made up through the CPU management by Edera zones.
+Firecracker performed at roughly half the speed, likely due to inefficient use of the configured 4 vCPUs.
+More fine-grained CPU configuration to improve this is not supported in firecracker-containerd.